Zero waste shampoo, zero waste conditioner… finding eco-friendly hair products that actually work can seem pretty impossible!

 Just be sure to check the ingredient list.
 While bulk options are generally organic and full of the good stuff, sometimes it’s no better than a regular shampoo, ingredient-wise.
 If that bothers you, this may not be the best option.

-Shampoo and conditioner bars offer a pretty simple process of lathering up the bars and working the product into your hair.
+Zero waste shampoo bars (and conditioner bars) offer a pretty simple process of lathering up the bars and working the product into your hair.
 You’ll likely see the transition period while using these, so be prepared.
+No one said zero waste hair would be easy!

 - my personal favorite, J. R. Liggett’s shampoo bars.
 They come in recyclable or compostable paper.